-KBC is managed by four senior partner owners.
+KBC is managed by five senior partner owners.
 All have more than 20 years consulting experience in the technology and mobility sectors.
 A team of partners and directors with industry and renowned management consultancy experience provide support.
 All are specialised in KBC´s consulting expertise in quality; research & development; procurement & production; after sales; and project management & digitalization.

 Stefan Kemény – The Teamleader